Mustafa Güven Karahan

 Mustafa Güven Karahan (1943 – 2 September 2013) was a Turkish politician.
-He served as the Minister of Health 1999.
+He served as the Minister of Health in 1999.

 Karahan graduated from Istanbul University's Cerrahpaşa Medical Faculty.
 He completed his thesis at Hacettepe University's Faculty of Medicine.
 He worked as the Urology department of the Bandırma State Hospital.
 He served as the deputy of Balıkesir in the 20th and 21st terms.
 Karahan was married and had two children.